seyong2/seyong2/_posts/2022-07-15-ridge-regression.md

 ![ssr_comparison](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_ridge_regression/ssr_comparison.png?raw=true)

 Finally, let's see how the two models work on the test data.
 The SSR values indicate that the ridge regression model has less variance than the multivariate regression one.
 In other words, since the ridge regression model produces better predictions, it is recommended that we opt for a ridge regression model instead of a multivariate regression model in case we observe multicollinearity in data.
+However, there are some limitations when using a ridge regression model and one of them is that the coefficients are shrunk but not eliminated, which can make model interpretation challenging when dealing with many variables.
+For this reason, in the next post, we will explore lasso regression (which uses L1 penalty) which performs variable selection.